Ask not what imaginal ecology is, but ask…

 The Practice of art making

 The practice of art – the process of writing, singing, painting, theatre making – allow us to experience personally the same kind of potential for multiple connections that we see in developed ecosystems.
 Creativity can appear to be a talent that only the gifted possess.
-Yet they would better be considered as practices – practices that we practice.
+Yet they would better be considered as practices – things to practice

 Practice lies not so much in the acquisition of skill, but in the practice of continually re-entering into our creative process and following it through.
 In this way, skills emerge, not so much as the hard fought struggle to form a person into an artist, but rather the skill of allowing ourselves to keeping re-entering that process.
 This way, the body finds an increasing familiarity with what it’s being asked to do.